 TORY FAIR: PAPERWEIGHT

-SEPTEMBER 13 - OCT 29, 2016
+SEPTEMBER 13 - OCTober 29, 2016

 VERY presents Paperweight, new work by Tory Fair.
 Fair is a Boston-based artist and Associate Professor of Sculpture at Brandeis University.
 Her numerous accolades include a B.A. in Sculpture and Religion from Harvard University, a four-year stint working on the immense Roden Crater Project headed by James Turrell in the Arizona desert, and an M.F.A in Painting/Printmaking from the Massachusetts College of Art.
 Since graduating Mass Art in 1997, Fair has shown nationally and internationally in numerous exhibitions, notably at the deCordova Sculpture Park and Museum; Worcester Art Museum; Kate Werble Gallery, New York; The Leroy Neiman Gallery at Columbia University; and LaMontagne Gallery, Boston.
 She has received many grants including support from the LEF Foundation, The Pollock Krasner Foundation and The Joan Mitchell Foundation.